Creativity, resilience and global outlook – competencies that are required by most investment banks.

 What’s interesting is that extracurricular activities don’t merely add a bit of veneer to your application.
-Laura Gibson, now a vice president in Citi’s investment banking and broking arm, says they give your interviewers something, beyond your academic achievements and work experience, to discuss with you during your face-to-face interview.
+A vice president in Citi’s investment banking and broking arm says they give your interviewers something beyond your academic achievements and work experience to discuss with you during your face-to-face interview.

-An award-winning hockey player while at college and university, Laura says Citi interviewers were keen during her interview to find out about her participation in the sport.
-This led to a more informal conversation, which showed interviewers that Laura would be a pleasant person to work with.
+An award-winning hockey player while at college and university, she says Citi interviewers were keen during her interview to find out about her participation in the sport.
+This led to a more informal conversation, which showed interviewers that she would be a pleasant person to work with.

 Have a good grasp of the skills and experience required for the investment banking role